Well, I'd recommend you experience an earthquake if you can: that's a pretty unique experience, just try to avoid the strong ones!

 I went on a cruise of the river at night and that was pretty fun, it included meal and unlimited drinks (sake, beer, wine).
 Try and find some Nigori Sake when u are over there it was favourite type its not like normal sake.

 I used the Lonely Planet Phrase book and found it came in handy alot.
 Its actually really easy to get around the train stations have the sings in english and japanese.
 The Yamanote line is JR and I based most of my week around that line and if you think it is cheaper you should buy daily tickets.
 But be aware there is 2 private train lines and then the JR line. and you have to buy a ticket for each train line.
-But its easy peasy. about 8 years ago
+But its easy peasy. over 8 years ago